 Nutrition and the One Punch Man Workout

 This means you need to focus on eating eggs, salmon, nuts, chicken, soybeans, and much more.
-One Punch Man never specified the foods he ate to pair the workout routine, so get creative!
+One Punch Man never specified the foods he ate to pair the workout routine, so get creative or get help from a nutritionist.
 It’s important to stay nutritionally aware as physically aware.
 It’s especially important to be aware of your diet if you are burning large amounts of calories per day.

 Your muscles will have a very difficult time recovering if you don’t feed and water them as you do for your house plants.
 The only difference is your muscles are 1000% vital to your health as keeping a plant alive is probably important for your mental health.
 Same practice, different application.